paulvmking/Wanderers-Way/README.md

 - **Result** - When all fields are filled out the submit button works when clicked but when even one isnt the required information prompt displays therfore passing the test.
 - **Aim** - When **registration form** submit is clicked it should only work when required fields have been filled out.
 - **Result** - Button clicked and doesnt submit until required info is enter therefore passing the test.
+- **Aim** - When **registration form** submit is clicked it should only work when required fields and email is in valid format.
+- **Result** - Button clicked and doesnt submit until required info and valid email format is entered therefore passing the test.
+- **Aim** - When **registration form** submit is clicked it should only work when passwords match.
+- **Result** - Button clicked and doesnt submit until passwords match therefore passing the test.
+- **Aim** - When **registration form** is submitted a modal should appear informing the user of the next step.
+- **Result** - Button clicked and modal appears informing user of the next step therfore passing the test.
 - **Aim** - When **contact form** submit is clicked it should only work when required fields have been filled out.
 - **Result** - Button clicked and doesnt submit until required info is enter therefore passing the test.
+- **Aim** - When **contact form** submit is clicked it should only work when required fields have been filled out and email is in valid format.
+- **Result** - Button clicked and doesnt submit until required info is entered and email is in correct format therefore passing the test.
+- **Aim** - When **contact form** is submitted a modal should show up informing the user of the next step.
+- **Result** - Button clicked and modal appears informing user of next step therefore passing the test.
 - **Aim** - When **Budget filter** buttons are clicked it should only show locations belonging to that budget group.
 - **Result** - Button clicked and only showed locations belonging to that budget group therefore passing the test.
 - **Aim** - When **Back to** buttons are clicked it should redirect user back to destinations page relating to that climate.